silshack/spring2014/_posts/2014-03-16-bdferrpipesandfilters.md

 title : bdferr pipes and filters
 ---

 Much of this assignment was done in class, without incident.
 I created an extra file called r-sorted-lengths to test the sort –r command.
-Apparently this does something unrelated to the –r flag in the command rm –r [directory name] which was mentioned here. http://software-carpentry.org/v5/novice/shell/02-create.html
+Apparently this does something unrelated to the –r flag in the command rm –r directory &lt; name &gt; which was mentioned [here](http://software-carpentry.org/v5/novice/shell/02-create.html).

 At first I somehow accidentally did this:

 ```
-wc -l sort &#42;.pdb | sort | head -1
+wc -l sort *.pdb | sort | head -1
 ```

 I got an error like so: “wc: sort: no such file or directory.”
 When I removed the first unnecessary sort, I got “107 total.”
 “107 total” is at line 7 of “lengths” and line 1 of “sorted-lengths.”
 Apparently I have told the shell to print the first line at the top of a list produced by doing a line count on every .pdb document in the folder and sorting them alphabetically.
 This is somewhat odd because line counts are numbers, so they should probably be sorted with sort –n.
 This paragraph was somewhat confusing: